Sunday, 8 July 2018

 They had no idea where they were, as their car had broken down near Bourges, and the insurance company had put them in a taxi and paid €137 to send them to this remote hotel, probably because the owners were English.
-This was news to us, as they had shown no sign of it.
+This was news to us, as the owners had shown no sign of being foreign.

 We began our meal with a shared salade paysanne, elegantly presented in a glass bowl and accompanied by a vegetable parcel wrapped in filo pastry.